ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 result is greater than or equal to the defined duration.

-A user executing a search may arrive at a log entry which is past its maximum lifetime by either of two ways.
-The user may have inspected a log entry which is **not** expired and decided to recurse to the log entry's left child, which is expired.
+A user executing a search may arrive at a log entry which is past its maximum lifetime by either of two ways: The user may have inspected a log entry which is **not** expired and decided to recurse to the log entry's left child, which is expired.
 Alternatively, the root log entry may be expired, in which case the user would've started their search at an expired root log entry.